 Who’s Who in the Department of Psychology

-Bruno G. Breitmeyer (Emeritus), James Campion, Joseph P. Carbonari (Emeritus), Robert Eisenberger, Jack M. Fletcher, Donald J. Foss, David J. Francis, Elena Grigorenko, Arturo E. Hernandez, Merrill Hiscock (Emeritus), Dale L. Johnson (Emeritus), Therese Kosten, C. Raymond Knee, Roy Lachman (Emeritus), Marco J. Mariotto, Clayton Neighbors, Richard M. Rozelle (Emeritus), Carla Sharp, Edward P. Sheridan (Emeritus), Alexander W. Siegel (Emeritus), John P. Vincent, Alan Witt, Steven Woods, Michael Zvolensky
+Bruno G. Breitmeyer, James Campion, Joseph P. Carbonari (Emeritus), Robert Eisenberger, Richard I. Evans (Emeritus), Jack Fletcher, Donald J. Foss, David J. Francis, H. Julia Hannay, Arturo E. Hernandez, Merrill Hiscock, Dale L. Johnson (Emeritus), Allan P. Jones (Emeritus), Richard A. Kasschau, C. Raymond Knee, Roy Lachman (Emeritus), Marco J. Mariotto, Clayton Neighbors, H. G. Osburn (Emeritus), Gordon Paul (Emeritus), Richard M. Rozelle (Emeritus), Edward P. Sheridan (Emeritus), Alexander W. Siegel (Emeritus), John P. Vincent, Alan Witt, Michael Zvolensky

-Linda Acitelli (Emeritus), Candice Alfano, Julia Babcock, Paul T. Cirino, J. Leigh Leasure, Qian Lu, Paul J. Massman, Paras Mehta, Christiane Spitzmueller, Lynne Steinberg, Anka Vujanovic, Rheeda Walker, Hanako Yoshida
+Linda Acitelli, Candice Alfano, Julia Babcock, Paul T. Cirino, J. Leigh Leasure, Paul J. Massman, Paras Mehta, Peter J. Norton, Lisa M. Penney, Carla Sharp, Christiane Spitzmueller, Lynne Steinberg, Jennifer Tackett, Rheeda Walker

 Psychology is the science of behavior and social action in a variety of environments.
 To understand these complex interactions, students in the under-graduate and graduate programs of the Department of Psychology take courses in such areas as clinical, cognitive, developmental, industrial/ organizational and social psychology, as well as neuropsychology.